rahul-raj/Deeplearning4J/README.md

 # Deeplearning4J
+## This repository is no longer maintained.
+I would recommend checking out the repository: (https://github.com/rahul-raj/Java-Deep-Learning-Cookbook) , however the examples listed in this repository should still work.

+### If you come across any bugs, make sure you change the DL4j version to newest release.
+If it still appears, feel free to post an issue here.

 A java deep learning repository with DL4J based projects made from scratch.
 Projects included so far:

 1. Customer loss prediction using standard feed forward network